Collegium Novum

-The Collegium Novum (Latin: "New College") is the Neo-Gothic main building of the Jagiellonian University in Kraków, Poland, originally built between the year 1363 and 1365 and after its destruction, rebuilt in between 1873-1887.
-Based on a design by architect Feliks Księżarski to match the oldest building of the University, it was opened for the 500th anniversary of the University's foundation.
+The Collegium Novum (Latin: "New College") is the Neo-Gothic historic main building of the Jagiellonian University located at 24 Gołębia Street in the Old Town of Kraków, Poland.

+Originally built between the year 1363 and 1365 and after its destruction, rebuilt in between 1873 and 1887.
+Based on a design by architect Feliks Księżarski to match the oldest building of the university, it was opened for the 500th anniversary of the university's foundation.
 The Collegium Novum replaced a former academic boarding school called Jeruzalem, consumed by fire in the mid-19th century.

 The building contains lecture rooms including an impressive assembly hall (called Aula), Rector's, Deans', and other university authorities' offices as well as those of a number of prominent professors.
 It is the Jagiellonian University's administrative centre.

+History

 Collegium Novum was opened on June 14, 1887, commencing several years of debate and construction.
-The decision regarding the allocation of subsidies was made in the Austro-Hungarian capital of Vienna, with the University's vital interests defended by Julian Dunajewski, the then Austrian Finance Minister.
+The decision regarding the allocation of subsidies was made in the Austro-Hungarian capital of Vienna, with the university's vital interests defended by Julian Dunajewski, the then Austrian Finance Minister.
 The work might not have begun at all had it not been for his commitment, as well as that of his brother Cardinal Albin Dunajewski.

 Already at the time of its grand opening, the assembly hall (Aula) of the new building was too small to accommodate all guests on all occasions, even though the number of students did not exceed 1200 with approximately one hundred professors.
 A debate arose whether it was necessary to invite professors' wives to grand ceremonies.
 Most academics, in keeping with the prevailing trend of the time, were against the inviting of women guests.
-In the University's archives there is a formal invitation reading: “Zoll requires no ticket and wishes the ceremony to be exclusively male.”
+In the university's archives there is a formal invitation reading: “Zoll requires no ticket and wishes the ceremony to be exclusively male.”
 In another statement, Edward Janczewski “expresses his opposition to the idea of admitting ladies to the ceremonies.”